gregwhorley/proc-tcp-scanner/README.md

 ## Build
 ### Go binary
-Requires go 1.18+
-`go build -v ./...`
+Requires go 1.18+.
+Compiled artifact will show up in the `build/` directory.

+`make build`

 ### Docker
-If go isn't installed, you can build the binary inside a Docker image `docker build -t pts:latest -f Dockerfile .`
+If go isn't installed, you can build the binary inside a Docker image.
+The image will automatically be tagged as `pts:latest`.

+`make docker-build`

 ## Test
-`go test -v ./...`
+`make test`

 ## Run
 Depending on how the app was [built](README.md#build)
 ### Go binary
-`./proc-tcp-scanner`
+`./build/proc-tcp-scanner`

 ### Docker
 `docker run pts:latest`